TryGhost/Ghost/ghost/portal/README.md

 Its possible to add custom trigger button of your own by adding data attribute `data-portal` to any HTML tag on page, and also specify a specfic [page](https://github.com/TryGhost/Portal/blob/main/src/pages.js#L13-L22) to open from it by using it as `data-portal=signup`.

 The script also adds custom class names to this element for open and close state of popup - `gh-portal-open` and `gh-portal-close`, allowing devs to update its UI based on popup state.

+Refer the [docs](https://ghost.org/help/setup-members/#customize-portal-settings) to read about ways in which Portal can be customized for your site.

 ## Basic Setup